groucho75/alo-media-helper/README.md

 4. Visit **Settings -> ALO Media Helper Sample** to see a live sample of helper and open the file "sample.php" to see the php code.
 5. Use `alo_mh_insert_from_media_lib` function in your plugin development, enjoy!

+## Note
+* In this plugin sample the javascript is loaded on every admin screen.
+Customize the script enqueue in `alo_mh_head_scripts`function as you need.